Options For Dummies: Puts And Calls For Dummies Explained

 Options trading may seem complicated on the surface, but it can easily be learned by beginners.

-David Jaffee has taught more than 1,500 students how to profitably trade options by selling option premium.
+David Jaffee has taught more than 2,000 members how to profitably trade options by selling option premium.

-With the best options trading strategy, you can minimize your risk and maximize your potential for profit.
+With the best options trading live trades and courses, you can minimize your risk and maximize your potential for profit.

 You don’t need a college degree or extensive training to sell option premium for a profit.